Skip to main content

 Nathaniel Hawthorne Collection

 The Nathaniel Hawthorne Collection contains nearly 1,000 volumes related to Hawthorne (Bowdoin 1825).
 Most of the author's writings are represented by first appearances; by first editions, with most of the variant printings; and by subsequent editions, including foreign-language editions.
 There are books, pamphlets, periodicals, and newspapers, and among these is one of the fourteen extant copies of the first edition of Hawthorne's first book, Fanshawe.
 Ninety books from the Hawthorne family library are included, as are books about Hawthorne.
-The online catalog does not contain all titles, but a card catalog is available in the Reading Room, as is a related manuscript collection of Hawthorne's letters and other personal papers.
+There is also a related manuscript collection of Hawthorne's letters and other personal papers.

 Newspaper Collection